coveooss/connectivity-library/Sitecore Content Hub/README.md

 ### Authenticating calls to the Content Hub API

 All calls to the Sitecore Content Hub performed in the configuration [inherit](https://docs.coveo.com/en/3131/#inheritable-properties) the `X-Auth-Token` header property.
-The `@ApiKey` syntax is used to retrieve the `API key` field value from the Generic REST source user interface [Authentication section](https://docs.coveo.com/en/1896/#authentication-section).
+The `@ApiKey` syntax is used to retrieve the `API key` field value from the REST source user interface [Authentication section](https://docs.coveo.com/en/1896/#authentication-section).

 <img src="images\GenericRestApiKeyConfig.png" width="600" alt="Configuring authentication for calls to Content Hub API | Coveo">